-Synthetic turf can hold heat, so keep a careful eye on the surface temperature, and make sure players, administrators, parents, coaches and officials, as well as spectators, are taking all necessary safety prenot only provide emergency cooling, but also are a private area for suctioning.
-Many people with high spinal cord injuries have difficulty breathing, and often use ventilators for assistance.
-At times, the airway can get blocked with secretions, thus creating an urgent need for suction.
-Proper suction would require a source for water and electric."
+Synthetic turf can hold heat, so keep a careful eye on the surface temperature, and make sure players, administrators, parents, coaches and officials, as well as spectators, are taking all necessary safety pre-

 Plan for athletes' needs both on and off the track or playing field, Hale adds.
 Having water sources at or near the facility is a must, but so are some other things.
 "If possible, a cool-down area would be helpful, possibly an enclosed space attached to a bathroom facility, air-conditioned, with electric outlets and water.
 This space could